 - Be aware of and promote individual and group safety at all times.
 I understand that safety is important.
-It is my top priority during the week at Homebase and on the project site. - Participate fully in all planned activities, group sessions, programs, devotions and work projects. - Respect facilities at the school.
+It is my top priority during the week at Homebase and on the project site. - We are one body in Christ.
+Be respectful to those with whom you are serving and with the entire WorkCamp community.
+Insensitive, inappropriate, or hurtful statements or actions toward another are strictly prohibited. - Participate fully in all planned activities, group sessions, programs, devotions and work projects. - Respect facilities at the school.
 We are guests and must exercise care and concern in all situations.
 Room occupants are responsible for the condition of their room.
 Damage to the building, furniture, or equipment will be charged to those responsible.
 My Parent/Guardian understands that they may be held responsible for my behavior. - Observe the lights-out time.
 Rest is necessary in order to work efficiently and safely, and to fully enjoy WorkCamp.
 Other participants, including adults, may need more sleep than you.
 By observing the lights-out rule, it will be quiet enough for everyone to get the sleep they need. - Respect my own and others' privacy and human dignity.
 Male and female sleeping rooms, hallways, showers and bathrooms are carefully marked.
 No male participants will be allowed in the female hallways, sleeping areas, or showers.
 Females will not be allowed in the male hallways, sleeping areas, or showers for any reason!
 I further agree to bring everything listed in the WorkCamp Packing Checklist and promise to comply with the WorkCamp dress code. - Leave sports equipment and skateboards at home. - Leave cell phones at home.
 Phones and other electronic devices are not permitted at WorkCamp.
 I understand that, for emergency purposes, my parents may contact me through the WorkCamp office for the duration of this week of service.
 I understand that if I do bring a cell phone with me and adult volunteers and/or staff find it, it may be confiscated for the duration of the WorkCamp week and returned when my parish leaves for home on the final day of WorkCamp. - Be present the entire week.
-I understand that as a participant at WorkCamp, I am expected to be present at WorkCamp the entire week, from Saturday, June 17, 2023 at approximately 6:30 pm through Friday, June 23, 2023 at 2:00 pm.
+I understand that as a participant at WorkCamp, I am expected to be present at WorkCamp the entire week, from Saturday, June 22, 2024 at approximately 6:30 pm through Friday, June 28, 2024 at 2:00 pm.
 No late arrivals to WorkCamp or early departures from WorkCamp are permitted.
 Youth participants who leave WorkCamp are not permitted to return.
 Youth departing WorkCamp early may not be eligible to return the following year. - Refrain from smoking during WorkCamp.
 Smoking, vaping, or e-cigarettes of any kind are not allowed at WorkCamp. - Not possess any alcohol, illegal substances, or prescription or non-prescription drugs at any time during WorkCamp.
 Fireworks are prohibited. - Understand that jokes or pranks about bombs or terrorism are not acceptable.
 Any participant attempting such pranks can expect severe disciplinary measures and may also be held accountable by law enforcement agencies.